There are now 2 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) a research essay; (2) an analytical exercise; and (3) seminar preparation and participation.
+Indicative assessments in this unit are as follows: (1) research essay; (2) op-ed; and (3) reading responses.
 Further information is available in the unit outline.

 - Unit Coordinator(s)